 (Your printed name and contact information)

-After you resign: how to handle an uncomfortable situation
+After your resignation email: how to handle an uncomfortable situation

 Shout-out to the respectful managers who understand that resigning can be difficult for the employee, and handle it professionally.
 Unfortunately, that’s not always the case.